 All films must abide by the following:

-● Include JAMS contest prop and line of dialogue.
+● Include JMC contest prop and line of dialogue.

 ● Film duration maximum 4 minutes including credits.